attzonko/mmpy_bot/docs/contributing.rst

 Testing
 =======

 mmpy_bot develops all tests based on pytest.
-If you need to add your own tests and run tests, please ensure the dev requirements are installed as per the above steps
+If you need to add your own tests and run tests, please ensure the dev requirements are installed as per the above steps.

 All the tests are put in `mmpy_bot\tests`.
 There are two test packages: :code:`unit_tests` and :code:`integration_tests`.